UEABIO/physalia-R-course-2023/docs/08-reproducible-reports.md

 place as your .RProj file</p>
 </div>

-## Activity 5: Connecting scripts and reports
+## Activity: Connecting scripts and reports

+<div class="panel panel-default"><div class="panel-heading"> Task </div><div class="panel-body">

+Create a separate R script for data import and quick cleaning, then source this into a new .Rmd file.
+ </div></div>

 * Create a **new** Rmarkdown file.

+* Create a new .R file

-* Save this (without changes) to the same folder as your `.Rproj` file and call it `03_linked_report_penguins.Rmd`.
+* Save this (without changes) to the same folder as your `.Rproj` file and call it `linked_report_penguins.Rmd`.

 <div class="try">
-<p>We will now source the pre-written scripts for data loading and
+<p>We will now source pre-written scripts for data loading and wrangling
-wrangling in your R project, just use the source command to read in this script - then you can call objects made externally - in this case a penguin plot - put the code block in and hit knit.</p>
+in your R project, just use the source command to read in this script - then you can call objects made externally - in this case a penguin plot
+- put the code block in and hit knit.</p>
 </div>

 ````md